cmccurley22/data-science-S2023/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.0148  0.0174 0.0200
+    ## 1 0.0155  0.0181 0.0207

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - There is real variability from us generating the data and induced variability in the process of obtaining the POF
+  - There is no real variability, but there is induced variability in the process of obtaining the POF
 - Does this confidence interval imply that `POF < 0.03`?
-  - (Your response here)
+  - Yes because the high estimate, .022, is still less than .03
 - Compare this probability with your estimate from q2; is it more or less trustworthy?
   - Yes, all estimates including the pof_hi estimate are less than .03
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - No because the confidence intervals and POF are able to vary with different Monte Carlo approximations
+  - Yes it does - the standard error is based on the montecarlo sample size
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - I think it is an improvement to some extent, but it doesn’t change the fact that you’re working from only 25 actual physical samples
+  - Yes, it does.
+I think it is an improvement to some extent, but it doesn’t change the fact that you’re working from only 25 actual physical samples
 - What could you do to tighten up the confidence interval?
-  - Collecting more physical measurements
+  - Use the montecarlo approximation to generate more values
 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?
   - No, there is still too much uncertainty